SalesforceLabs/LightningWebChartJS/index.md

 ### App Exchange

-LWCC is available in AppExchange to be installed directly into your Salesforce org.
+LWCC is available in [AppExchange](https://appexchange.salesforce.com/) to be installed directly into your Salesforce org.

-TODO: Link to the AppExchange

 ### SFDX